jbunyadzade/SmartInfrastructureDesign/README.md

 For diagrams use [draw.io](https://app.diagrams.net/) to create them.
 It's best to export them as `.drawio` files and commit them to the repo.
 This way, they can be edited later if needed.

+Do not edit existing diagrams without consulting the team first.
+Conflicting changes can be difficult to resolve.
+It's best to create a new diagram if you need to make changes.

 ## Documentation

 For documentation, use Markdown files.